-My friend Deborah and I fell in love with Ban Rak Thai last year during our brief 14-hour layover.
+My friend Deborah and I fell in love with Ban Rak Thai, Thailand last year during our brief 14-hour layover.
 Unfortunate scooter issues during our first trip into this magical village cut our time short.
 We left the village in a pick-up truck with our dead scooters in the back and tears streaming down our long faces.

 We decided to try again and planned an even longer Mae Hong Son loop scooter trip over Chinese New Year.
 This time, we vowed, there would be no unexpected crashes in moss-covered streams and no unfortunate mechanical issues on remote mountain roads.
 (Thank God for Travel Insurance through World Nomads!)
 Nothing would keep us from getting the full Ban Rak Thai experience this time.